Sylius/Sylius/docs/customization/state_machine.rst

 .. warning::

     If you are willing to remove a state or a transition you have to override **the whole states/transitions section** of the state machine you are willing to modify.
+See how we do it in the :doc:`customization of the Checkout process </cookbook/checkout>`.

 How to add a new callback?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~